 I was talking to a friend who had recently fallen on hard times, and had come to me for advice.
 Earlier this year, his wife passed away in childbirth leaving behind 3 young children.
 He has been struggling financially since then, and although well educated, he hadn’t been able to get a steady stream of income.
 He told me that he just wanted a venture which could just help him get back on his feet and back into his car business.
-After some consideration, I suggested to him the option of driving an Uber taxi in Lagos, which he seemed quite welcome to.
+After some brainstorming on secure ways to make money, we decided that the best option for him to get back on his feet was to register as an Uber driver in Lagos.

 What is Uber?